8 Things to Consider when using Most Active Stocks Lists

 The key to placing winning day trades for me over the years is finding the stocks with the highest liquidity and decent percentage moves.
 There is no better list to meet this criteria than the most active stocks for the day, which when you think about it is really a day trader’s roadmap for the trading day.

-As we further analyze the most active stocks list, the list falls into the following categories:
+As we further analyze the most active stocks investment list, it falls into the following categories:

 Most Shares Traded